How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 Lastly, ask people who were interested in the course but didn't buy in the presell about why they didn't enroll.
 This gives you more info about how you might adjust your messaging or the course itself when you do a full launch.

-Step 7: Plan Your Full Online Course Launch
+Step 8: Use the Feedback to Plan Your Full Online Course Launch

 You’ve pre-sold your course to at least a small group, delivered it to them, and gathered their feedback and testimonials.
 Now it’s time to plan your full course launch.
 But before you start your launch to-do list, complete the following: